-Having received a band allocation on the basis of their CAT score each pupil will then be allocated to the Inner, Middle or Outer zone on the basis of the proximity of their home address to the academy using a GIS system.
-The Academy will not normally undertake measurements for individual parents upon request.
+Having received a band allocation on the basis of their CAT score, each child will then be allocated to the Inner, Middle or Outer zone on the basis of the proximity of their home address to the academy using a GIS system.
+The academy will not normally undertake measurements for individual parents upon request.